DineshPawar7/AI-Text-to-Speech/README.md

 ##DinoSpeech
 # The AI Text to Speech

-Work on the project is still going on, I will keep pushing Comites time to time.
+Work on the project is still going on, I will keep pushing Commits time to time.

 React-Speech-Kit has been used to convert text to voice in the website, it will be updated later.